QuantMarineEcoLab/lab-onboarding/qmel-onboarding.md

 is working on.
 In addition, you are always welcome to read grants that Easton has worked on or submitted.

-As a lab, we have compiled a database of funding opportunies that are the most relevant to members of this lab (ADD LINK HERE).
-However, there are lots of other good databases of funding opporutnies as well:
+As a lab, we have compiled a database of funding opportunities that are the most relevant to members of this lab (see shared Google Drive).
+However, there are lots of other good databases of funding opportunities as well:

 -   <https://grad.ucla.edu/funding/#/search>
 -   daljkds